 Individual lessons: Learning the relational aspect of working with horses, including exercises, body language and ground work.

-Gifts made to the horsemanship program helps students like Troy and Jasmine gain confidence and discover their potential by working with these 1000-pound, beautiful creatures.
+Gifts made to the equestrian program help students like Troy and Jasmine gain confidence and discover their potential by working with these 1000-pound, beautiful creatures.